Islington Libraries: Branches

 The library with the fewest members was the Lewis Carroll Children's Library.

 As of the 2021 Census, 97% of Islingtonian residents had a library within a 15-minute walk, the highest proportion in England and Wales (see map).
 All residents were within a 30-minute walk.
 According to the 2023-2024 Participation Survey, an estimated 33% of Islingtonians visited a public library in the last year (±5pp).

-In 2024/2025, library in the system with the most active members was the Central library with 5793 members, followed by the Archway and South Libraries (see figure).
+In 2024/2025, the library in the system with the most active members was the Central library with 5793 members, followed by the Archway and South Libraries (see figure).